 Rising taxes are just some of the ways your finances will be squeezed over the next financial year.

-The cost of everything from clothing to petrol is rising, and placing our finances under huge strain.
+Inflation remains much higher than the government’s 2% target, placing our finances under huge strain as it means the cost of most of our everyday essentials continues to rise sharply.
 Many of us will be looking at how to save money to help make ends meet.
 You can find plenty of tips in our article How to save money – 21 money saving tips.

-In particular, energy bills have soared in the past year, and will rise again in April when the government’s energy rebate comes to an end.
-Read more about what’s happening with energy bills in our article What is the difference between the energy price cap and the Energy Price Guarantee?
-However, there are ways you might be able to reduce your usage, or get help with your bills.
+Energy prices are thankfully falling, however, with the energy price cap having dropped from £1,928 to £1,690 on 1 April.
+However, there may be ways you can further reduce your costs, or get help with your bills.
 Read more in our articles The energy bills crisis: What can you do about soaring costs? and Energy saving tips: how to reduce your bills and Are you eligible for help with heating costs?